Configuring Bot Advanced Settings

 Bot Framework Version |

-Choose between version 3 and version 4 of the Bot Framework.
-Version 4 offers enhanced customization options and features such as adaptive cards in conversational flows. |
+Bot Framework version 4 is selected by default and it offers enhanced customization options and features such as adaptive cards in conversational flows. |

-AllowedOrigins |
+| AllowedOrigins |

 |